xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_values/multivalue.md

 order: 200
 published: true
 ---
-The _Plain text_ and _Yes/No_ attribute value field types allow using the **_multi-value_** feature, i.e. to specify multiple options for one attribute.
+The _Plain text_ and _Yes/No_ {% link "attribute value field types" ref_5qw116xV %} allow using the **_multi-value_** feature, i.e. to specify multiple options for one attribute.
 In X-Cart 5 this feature is used to specify product options that customers will be able to choose from.

 {% toc %}